Home Page

 the path of everything going up the Solent)

-The port half-turn into the Hamble banished the waves, so the brisk
+The half-turn to port into the Hamble banished the waves, so the brisk

 breeze, calming as the land came up, shot me up the Hamble, line on line